Save to My DOJO

 - Mapping of end-user devices into a session-based virtual desktop may not function as expected; printers usually work, but many other devices do not.
 Some may require a software installation, and that impacts everyone.

-In Microsoft terms, the physical computer that users connect to for session-based VDI is called the “Remote Desktop Session Host” (RDSH).
+In Microsoft VDI terms, the physical computer that users connect to for session-based VDI is called the “Remote Desktop Session Host” (RDSH).
 Typically, an RDSH is a physical machine with an operating system installed directly to the hardware.
 While there are ways to leverage Hyper-V to some advantage in a session-based deployment, it is not a necessary or preferred component.
+The Microsoft RDSH platform helps to answer the question of what protocol should i use to connect thin clients to Hyper-V VDI as it relies on the standards built around Remote Desktop Protocol.

-The alternative to session-based VDI uses virtual machines, and this is where Hyper-V enters the picture.
+The alternative to session-based VDI uses virtual machines on Remote Desktop Virtualization Hosts (RDVH), and this is where VDI Hyper-V enters the picture.
 This option itself has two options:

 - Pooled.
-A pooled virtual desktop collection uses a single base image that is specialized per user as they connect.
+A pooled virtual desktop collection uses a single base image, such as a Hyper-V VDI Windows 10 image, that is specialized per user as they connect.
 The special environment is destroyed when the user exits.
 Their personalizations are saved to a separate location, however.
 Under the hood, what is effectively happening is that a checkpoint is taken when the user logs in and that is what they use.
 Upon the end of their session, the checkpoint is discarded.
 A pooled environment allows you to manipulate a single master image and have it affect everyone that uses the pool.

 - Personal.
 A personal virtual desktop collection is built from a single source, just like the pooled.
 However, a completely distinct copy is made when a new user connects.
 This copy persists until it is destroyed.
 Changing the personal collection’s master image does not affect any desktops that have already been deployed from it.